bintangpradanaa/bintangpradanaa/README.md

 ## <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" height="28px" alt="hi"> Hi I'm Bintang

-Hello, I’m Bintang Ary Pradana, a data enthusiast with **1+ year of hands-on experience** in data analytics and business intelligence.
-I enjoy working across the full data lifecycle, from data collection, cleaning, and analysis to building models, developing dashboards, and delivering insights that support decision-making.
-I've also been involved in integrating data solutions into systems, monitoring performance, and collaborating with both technical and business teams.
+A data enthusiast who enjoy working across the full data lifecycle, from data collection, cleaning, and analysis to building models, developing dashboards, and delivering insights that support decision-making.
 My main interests include Data Analytics, Business Intelligence, Predictive Modeling, and Data Automation.

+A glimpse into my workflow:
+- ⭐ I speak Python as my primary language for building models and R for deep-dive statistical analysis and research.
+- 📊 I bring insights to life through Streamlit for rapid data apps and build enterprise-grade dashboards using Power BI, Tableau, and Looker Studio.
+- 🧠 I implement Machine Learning and Deep Learning architectures, covering everything from Regression and Classification to Forecasting and NLP for unstructured data.
+- 🗄️ I am comfortable navigating any data environment with hands-on experience in BigQuery, PostgreSQL, SQL Server, and MySQL.
+- ⚙️ I architect Data Automation systems to handle the repetitive heavy lifting.
+If a workflow can be scripted, I’ll automate it to keep data moving without manual intervention.

 :mailbox: Reach me out!